 Inside the first set of glass doors, or “outside” entry, and through the new lobby, the original entry (now the “inside” entry) was recreated with preserved elements of the 1930s structure, including the sandstone facade and window embrasures and the bronze doors and side-lanterns.
 This enables visitors to experience (in a sense) the original Boise Gallery of Art: through the original entry into the original lobby flanked on two sides by the original exhibition galleries.
 In another sense, this central part of the old boise Gallery of Art is the most permanent of BAM’s permanent collection.

 Since the late 1980s expansion, there has been another addition: the 1997-98 expansion, managed by Boise architectural firm CSHQA, relocated and reconfigured the outdoor Sculpture Garden (established during the 1970s project and redone once previously, in the 1980s project) to accommodate the addition to the rear of the building of the Sculpture Court, a very large exhibition space with many modernized Neo-Classical features, that opens out to the Sculpture Garden.
 While adding considerable square footage, this $1.3 million project also conservatively repurposed previously existing spaces.

-The Boise Art Museum remains as a major Boise landmark and a premier community organization in the city.
-They have contributed greatly to Boise’s culture and traditions in ways such as the introduction of The Beaux-Arts Society, First Thursday and programs like Artreach.
-BAM is also among an elite 4% of museums across the nation that are certified by the American Alliance of Museums as meeting or exceeding national standards in all areas of operations.
+The Boise Art Museum remains a Boise landmark and is among the 4% of museums country-wide that are certified by the American Alliance of Museums as exeeding national standards in all areas of operation.